datagrok-ai/public/packages/ClinicalCase/README.md

 SDTM data detection
 ===============
 Clinical case automatically detects data represented in SDTM format.
-For instance, if you have a folder containing a bunch of SDTM domains (csv files), you will bw offered to launch the application.
+For instance, if you have a folder containing a bunch of SDTM domains (csv files), you will be offered to launch the application.
 Also study ID is shown on a panel below files explorer.
 Launch the application by clicking `Run ClinicalCase`.

 <img src="https://github.com/datagrok-ai/public/blob/master/packages/ClinicalCase/img/SDTM_data_detection.PNG"/>